Five projects receive funding to support public engagement

 The SCONe project, whose staff are based largely at the University of Edinburgh, aims to improve health outcomes by establishing a comprehensive repository of retinal images from optometry practices across Scotland.

-The project team seek to create age-appropriate, participant-driven resources that raise public awareness of the value of retinal images as data in healthcare research.
+Supported by the RDS Public Engagement Fund, the project team created age-appropriate, participant-driven resources that raise public awareness of the value of retinal images as data in healthcare research.

 Related content